puppetlabs-toy-chest/razor-server/doc/api.md

 update some details and then clear everything).
 An error will also be returned if an attempt is made to update and remove the same key.

+Note that metadata values can also be structured data specified as native JSON or as a valid JSON string.
+E.g:

+    {
+        "node": "node1",
+        "update": {
+            "key1": [ "list", "of", "values" ],
+        }
+    }

 ### Update node metadata

 The `update-node-metadata` command is a shortcut to `modify-node-metadata`